rian39/notes/simondon_mode_tech_1989.md

 The principle of the individualization of the technical object through recurrent causality in an associated milieu allows us to think with more clarity certain technical ensembles and to know if we must treat them as technical individuals or organised collections of individuals.
 61

-The principle of individuation of technical objects in an ensemble is that of sub-ensembles of recurrent causality in the associated milieu. all technical objects that have a recurrent causality in their associated milieu must be separated from each other and connected in ways that maintain the independence of associated milieus iin relation to each other 63.
+The principle of individuation of technical objects in an ensemble is that of sub-ensembles of recurrent causality in the associated milieu. all technical objects that have a recurrent causality in their associated milieu must be separated from each other and connected in ways that maintain the independence of associated milieus in relation to each other 63.

 Where is the individuality of the ensemble?
 At the level of the sub-ensemble or that of the ensemble?
 64